SEMA racking training isn’t a gift you can wrap, but it’s still a welcome addition to Christmas

 HSE recommends regular racking inspections from staff members and it also recommends that each warehouse has a person responsible for racking safety (PRRS).
 According to the CDM Regulations 2015, it is your duty as an employer to make sure that anyone performing a task like racking inspection or performing a role like the PRRS is “competent”.

-To achieve this competency, SEMA racking training or racking inspection training from a SEMA approved racking inspector (SARI) are both good options.
+To achieve this competency, SEMA racking trainings or racking inspection training from a SEMA approved racking inspector (SARI) are both good options.
 HSE labels SEMA, SARIs, and the work they both perform as “expert”.
 As such, it’s fair to assume that someone successfully trained by SEMA or a SARI to inspect racking would be deemed “competent”.

 What Does SEMA Racking Training Involve?